Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 Overtrading

 A behavioral pattern characterized by excessive trade frequency beyond what the trader's own strategy or session rules prescribe.
 Overtrading often accompanies emotional states such as boredom, frustration, or overconfidence.
-Meridian's Overtrading Pace signal compares current entry frequency against the trader's own historical baseline, firing when acceleration is statistically anomalous — not against a generic market standard.
+Meridian's Overtrading Pace signal compares current entry frequency against the trader's own historical baseline, firing when acceleration is statistically anomalous.

 08